End of the Year Tax Tips for Investigators

 - Expenses of sale

-The documents that would include this information could be purchase and sale invoices, closing statements, or canceled checks.
+The documents that would include this information could be purchased and sale invoices, closing statements or canceled checks.

 Employment Tax Records